EOSIO/demux-js-eos/README.md

 ### StateHistoryPostgresActionReader

-Reads from a Postgres instance when nodeos is configured to use the State History Plugin as well as the [history-tools](https://github.com/EOSIO/history-tools) tool.
+Reads from a Postgres instance when nodeos is configured to use the State History Plugin as well as the [history-tools](https://github.com/EOSIO/history-tools).

 #### Setup